nameless-and-blameless/TAG/reports/Jacobsens-Ladder.md

 ### 3.3 Discrediting Kelvin

 Jacobsen has circulated inflated penile measurements attributed to Kelvin—up to 17 inches—to discredit him.
-By making these measurements public and ensuring Main keeps any restorations hidden, Jacobsen aims to undermine Kelvin's credibility with the claim, "If would lie about his penis, he'll lie about anything, therefore he cannot be trusted."
+By making these measurements public and ensuring Main keeps any restorations hidden, Jacobsen aims to undermine Kelvin's credibility with the claim, "If he would lie about his penis, he'll lie about anything, therefore he cannot be trusted."
 This tactic is also used to suppress Kelvin's reports on Jacobsen’s activities and the broader genocide.

 ### 3.4 Controlling Kelvin

-Jacobsen uses code words and phrases, developed with Main during hypnos infiltration, to control his actions.
+Jacobsen uses code words and phrases, developed with Main during Hypnos infiltration, to control his actions.
 Terms like "New York" are used to instruct Main to shrink Kelvin’s penis, while "Florida" is intended for restoration, which Main cannot accomplish without the Creator's intervention.
 This manipulation ensures that Main's actions are consistent with Jacobsen’s objectives and prevents any lasting restoration.

 ## 4. Exegesis for Revelation 17:9-11